-- (a) the employee is allowed to use the time for all the protected Sick Leave Law reasons; - (b) the employer front loads the time (gives it all to the employee on January 1st or the employee's start date in their first year of employment); and - (c) all employees are given at least 24 hours of paid time in 2018, 32 hours of paid time in 2019 and 40 hours of paid time off thereafter.
+(a) the employee is allowed to use the time for all the protected Sick Leave Law reasons;

+(b) the employer front loads the time (gives it all to the employee on January 1st or the employee's start date in their first year of employment); and

+(c) all employees are given at least 24 hours of paid time in 2018, 32 hours of paid time in 2019 and 40 hours of paid time off thereafter.

-Oddly, in addition to exempting these employers from carryover and accrual provisions, 5.4.1(B) contains an exemption from "paying employees for unused time-, which the Sick Leave Law does not require.
+Oddly, in addition to exempting these employers from carryover and accrual provisions, 5.4.1(B) contains an exemption from "paying employees for unused time", which the Sick Leave Law does not require.
 The Sick Leave Law allows the employer to avoid the carry over provisions by paying out unused time in lieu of carrying the time over, but this would clearly be irrelevant given the exemption from carryover provisions.
 The other exemption, found in 5.4.1(A) is more difficult to understand.
-Under this exemption, the regulations state that an employer with a PTO policy) providing at least 24 hours of paid time in 2018, 32 hours of paid time in 2019 and 40 hours of paid time off thereafter is exempt from the accrual and carry over provisions, but does not require front loading of the time.
-As discussed in our prior alert, this exemption at face value would seem to render the accrual and carry over provisions irrelevant except for employers who had policies accruing time at 1 hour for every 35 hours paid and also had part-time employees, or new employees that did not accrue the

-24/32/40 hour yearly minimums. Â Another interpretation of the 5.4.1(A) exemption is that it is intended to apply only to employers whose PTO policy is a general time off policy (allowing for paid time off that can be used for any purpose, such as taking a vacation) and the 5.4.1(B) exemption was intended to limited PTO policies (such as a sick time policy).
-This might explain why the exemption in (B) explicitly references employers being exempt from payment of unused time and (A) does not, as a different statute requires employers who offer general time off policies to pay unused time upon termination for certain employees.
+Under this exemption, the regulations state that an employer with a PTO policy ) providing at least 24 hours of paid time in 2018, 32 hours of paid time in 2019 and 40 hours of paid time off thereafter is exempt from the accrual and carry over provisions, but does not require front loading of the time.
+As discussed in our prior alert, this exemption at face value would seem to render the accrual and carry over provisions irrelevant except for employees that did not accrue the 24/32/40 hour yearly minimums.
+Another interpretation of the 5.4.1(A) exemption is that it is intended to apply only to employers whose PTO policy is a general time off policy (allowing for paid time off that can be used for any purpose, such as taking a vacation) and the 5.4.1(B) exemption in (B) explicitly references employers being exempt from payment of unused time and (A) does not, as a different statute requires employers who offer general time off policies to pay unused time upon termination for certain employees.
 This might also help explain why the exemption in (A) does not reference use of the PTO time for sick time purposes and the exemption in (B) does.